Eye-Opening Health Insurance Statistics You Need to Know

 Health Insurance Statistics - Featured Image 2

-General Health Insurance Statistics
+General Health Insurance Data

 Most Americans get their insurance from three programs: Medicare, Medicaid, and employer-provided private insurance.
 Medicare insures people over the age of 65.
 Medicaid and the Children’s Health Insurance Program insure the poor and the unemployed.
 Employer-provided private health insurance covers employees and their families.